Parallel Weighted Random Sampling: Related Work

 \subsection{Parallel Sampling}

-There is surprisingly little work on parallel sampling.
+Uniform (pseudo)random number generators such as Mersenne Twisters \cite{MatNis98} can generate random numbers in parallel by using different seeds on each PE.
+We use this as a basis for our algorithms.
+Beyond that, there is surprisingly little work on parallel sampling.
 Even uniform unweighted sampling had many loose ends until recently \cite{SandersLHSD18}.
-Parallel uniformly random permutations are covered in~\cite{Hag91,San98c}.
+Parallel uniformly random permutations are covered in~Refs.~\cite{Hag91,San98c}.
 Efraimidis and Spirakis note that \PWithout can be solved in parallel with span $\Oh{\log n}$ and work $\Oh{n\log n}$~\cite{efraimidis1999par}.
 They also note that solving the selection problem suffices if the output need not be sorted.
-The optimal dynamic data structure for \POne~\cite{vitter2013theory} admits a parallel bulk update in the (somewhat exotic) combining-CRCW-PRAM model.
-However, this does not help with Problem \PWithout since batch sizes are one.
+The optimal dynamic data structure for \POne~\cite{vitter2013theory} admits a parallel bulk update in the (somewhat exotic) combining-CRCW-PRAM model, where concurrent write operations are \emph{combined} in a Fetch\&Add step \cite{gottlieb1983ultracomp}.
+This step adds all concurrently written values to the existing contents of the memory location and also records all prefix sums that would occur if this process was to be executed sequentially.
+Even so, this does not help with problem \PWithout since batch sizes are one.